 I can look back now and realize that the insatiable ‘god’ I was serving was ‘myself’.
 I was living to satisfy my own will and for my pleasure, fame, and recognition; serving that ‘god’ led to a very deceptive, unfulfilling, empty life.
 It wasn’t until I was 37 years old and had left my job and we had moved to the Atlanta area (which is why you may hear a ‘ya’ll’ from time to time from me!) that I finally was willing to humble myself and really look in the mirror and have a ‘come to Jesus moment’.
 God used a loving, godly woman to speak the truth of God’s Word to me, which pierced my heart and broke through the wall I had erected to keep God out of my life.

 I confessed my sin to God, and turned my life fully over to Him.
 I experienced a release, peace, and freedom that I had never known before, and which I continue to enjoy every day as I live with God at the center of my life!
 It is now my goal and passion for others to experience that same freedom, peace, and joy, which I know can only come from believing God, receiving His love, and living in obedience to His will.

-Although I have experienced success in the secular world since I gave my life to Christ, I consider my greatest accomplishment to be a vibrant and love-filled marriage to my husband Craig-- whom I married in 1979-- and helping my four children grow from childhood to becoming God-loving adults without succumbing to the common pitfalls along the way.
-They—along with my three daughters-in-laws and four grandchildren—are my greatest earthly blessings.
-I have also been blessed beyond measure with wonderful, godly friends—especially Jamie-- who have been instrumental in helping me to know and love God better and to experience His love through them.
+Although I have experienced success in the secular world since I gave my life to Christ, I consider my greatest accomplishment to be a vibrant and love-filled marriage to my husband Craig– whom I married in 1979– and helping my four children grow from childhood to becoming God-loving adults without succumbing to the common pitfalls along the way.
+They—along with my three daughters-in-laws, son-in-law and seven grandchildren—are my greatest earthly blessings.
+I have also been blessed beyond measure with wonderful, godly friends—especially Jamie– who have been instrumental in helping me to know and love God better and to experience His love through them.
 I hope to meet you if I have not already, so we too can be ‘iron sharpening iron’ for God’s glory!